How It Works#

 Rates are fixed at deposit time.
 If market rates rise, you may miss better opportunities elsewhere.
 If rates fall, you benefit.

 The protocol could be paused, upgraded, or discontinued, temporarily preventing interaction.
-A pause blocks market creation, deposits, borrows, principal repayments, interest repayments, withdrawals, fee collection, re-settlement, close position, and withdraw excess until unpaused.
+A pause blocks market creation, deposits, borrows, principal repayments, interest repayments, withdrawals, fee collection, re-settlement, close position, force-close, withdraw excess, claim haircut, and force claim haircut until unpaused.

 At maturity, the settlement factor determines what lenders receive.
 If the borrower fully repays, lenders get 100% of principal plus interest.
 If the borrower only repays part, lenders share the loss pro-rata.
 If the borrower repays nothing, lenders receive effectively nothing.
 Late repayments after settlement can improve the factor via re-settlement.
 See Settlement for details.